Assistant Professor · Civil & Environmental Engineering

 About Me

-I am a transportation systems researcher specializing in enhancing community resilience and sustainability through data-driven engineering.
-My work focuses on addressing critical challenges in traffic safety, network science, and disaster response by leveraging large-scale data analytics, machine learning, and system optimization techniques.
-I am passionate about developing innovative solutions that improve the safety, efficiency, and equity of our transportation infrastructure.
+I am an Assistant Professor in the Department of Civil & Environmental Engineering at Rose-Hulman Institute of Technology, Terre Haute, Indiana.
+My research focuses on enhancing community resilience and sustainability through data-driven transportation engineering, addressing critical challenges in traffic safety, network science, disaster response, and electric vehicle infrastructure by leveraging large-scale data analytics, machine learning, and system optimization techniques.

 Resume